BioDataClubKit/BioDataClubKit.github.io/community-guide.md

 # Building Your Own BioData Club

-The following are some lessons learned from building our BioData Club community.
+The following are some lessons learned from building our BioData Club community that may be helpful in building a BioData Club at your institution.

 ## Align your groups together

 Find common goals for each person who comes to BioData Club.
 At BioData Club OHSU, we are a community of co-learners focused on learning data science.
-However, this goal may be different
+However, this goal may be slightly different for your institution.

+## Make the setting informal

+So much of academic learning is didactic lecturing.
+We try to focus on active learning in an informal context, making it safe to ask questions.

+## Understand the power of food

+We have co-learning events known as "Hacky Hours", where we chat about various topics.
+Food and drink is almost always involved, and we hold them at places where we can chat about the current topic.

 ## Be Inclusive